 1. Honey Butter

 Unsalted butter, honey, and a bit of salt—these three ingredients can transform waffles, pancakes, biscuits, and even plain toast into something comforting and special.
 And depending on what kind of honey you use, the taste will change in delightful ways.
 Get our Honey Butter recipe.
-(Be sure to try it on cornbread, and on our Honey Whole Wheat Dinner Rolls.)
+(Be sure to try it on cornbread, and on our Honey Whole Wheat Dinner Rolls.
+Or get extra and put some on our Peanut Butter Honey Banana Bread.)

 Orange blossom honey, orange zest and juice, and shallots, and fresh thyme make a memorable brine for roasted turkey breast, and make a whole chicken extra special.
 Get our Honey-Brined Turkey Breast recipe.